dahlbergba/visual-braking/readme.txt

         >>> With a minimal population (P=10), this evolved in about 5 generations.
 I ran it to 25.
 See FinalDistance_G25_V0_2021-04-20.
     >> Demonstrate evolvability of the next version of the task: final distance, crashes don't count.
+    >> Dt bug: the acceleration values WITH dt scaling vary from 0 to -0.3.
+Without, 0 to -3.0.
+But in KBB15, the authors reported deceleration from 0 to -3.
+Therefore, I think the Dt scaling is not necessary in my code and was only needed in the KBB15 code because of the way their CTRNN class worked.
+    >> Agents evolved with only access to one optical variable at a time.